kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/function_while.md

 ✖ Unexpected token. - start: 14, end: 20
 ✖ Expression expected - start: 20, end: 20
 ✖ Expression expected - start: 20, end: 20
+✖ The parser expected to find a '}' to match the '{' token here - start: 20, end: 20
+✖ The parser expected to find a '}' to match the '{' token here - start: 20, end: 20
+✖ The parser expected to find a '}' to match the '{' token here - start: 20, end: 20

 ```